 Playa Negra

 The beach town of Cahuita is particularly notable because of its national park, which fronts white-sand beaches and impressive coral reefs.
-Cahuita is also just north of one of Costa’s Rica’s best black-sand beaches, Playa Negra.
-The sand here is an inky black and stretches for six picturesque miles.
+Cahuita is also just south of one of Costa’s Rica’s best black-sand beaches, Playa Negra.
+The sand here is dark like ink and stretches for six picturesque miles.
 The waves of the Caribbean are gentle enough for swimming but can offer enough action for newbie surfers, too.
+The Caribbean side may lack the posh resorts you’ll find on the Pacific side, but there are several lovely boutique options, including Hotel El Encanto, a cute property less than a quarter mile from the center of Cahuita and mere steps from the beach.

-This Caribbean beach is one of Costa Rica’s best surf spots: It attracts surfers from around the world who want to tackle Salsa Brava’s notoriously challenging break.
-The beach itself is a lovely place to camp out and wade while watching brave souls barrel ride hundreds of feet across the sea.
-The beach is also conveniently located on the edge of the Puerto Viejo beach town, meaning there are plenty of amenities nearby, including the beloved Lazy Mon beach bar.
-Sunsets in this part of the country are particularly spectacular.
+This Caribbean beach is the site of arguably Costa Rica’s best surf break, Salsa Brava, a notoriously challenging reef-break that attracts surfers from around the globe.
+The beach is a lovely place to camp out and wade while watching brave souls barrel-ride hundreds of feet across the sea, and it’s also conveniently located on the edge of the Puerto Viejo beach town, meaning there are plenty of amenities nearby, including the beloved Lazy Mon beach bar.
+For a minimalist, chic hideaway, stay at Le Cameleon Boutique Hotel, with its 23 remarkably white rooms.
+Sunsets here are surprisingly spectacular, considering that the beach isn’t on the west coast.

 Playa Chiquita is a secluded beach on the Caribbean side of Costa Rica.